geokit/geokit/README.markdown

-LatLng is a simple container for latitude and longitude, but it's made more powerful by mixing in the above-mentioned Mappable module -- therefore, you can calculate easily the distance between two LatLng ojbects with `distance = first.distance_to(other)`
+LatLng is a simple container for latitude and longitude, but it's made more powerful by mixing in the above-mentioned Mappable module -- therefore, you can calculate easily the distance between two LatLng objects with `distance = first.distance_to(other)`

 GeoLoc represents an address or location which has been geocoded.
 You can get the city, zipcode, street address, etc. from a GeoLoc object.
 GeoLoc extends LatLng, so you also get lat/lng AND the Mappable module goodness for free.

-geocoders.rb contains all the geocoder implemenations.
-All the gercoders inherit from a common base (class Geocoder) and implement the private method do_geocode.
+geocoders.rb contains all the geocoder implementations.
+All the geocoders inherit from a common base (class Geocoder) and implement the private method do_geocode.